numfocus/gsoc/README.md

 ## Sub Organizations

-If you want to participate as a sub organization of NumFOCUS please read this [guide](CONTRIBUTING-mentors.md).
+ you want to participate as a sub organization of NumFOCUS please read this [guide](CONTRIBUTING-mentors.md).

 ## Organizations Confirmed Under NumFOCUS Umbrella